Portfolio

 • Ensure any dust its removed before corking.

-• Ensure the cork is compressed smoothly, to a diameter no less than 15,5 mm.
+• Ensure the cork is compressed smoothly, to a diameter 1.5 to 2 mm smaller than the diameter of the bore of the bottle.

-• Ensure insertion of the cork is a quick as possible.
+• Ensure insertion of the cork is as quick as possible.

-• Don’t leave the cork stoppers in the feeder so they don’t become covered with dust.
+• Don’t leave the cork stoppers in the feeder as to avoid dust.

 • Always use stoppers with a surface treatment suitable for the type of beverage, bottling process and selected bottle.